Installation

 ReflectReference

-ReflectReferences are simply references to date living either:
+ReflectReferences are simply references to data living either in:

 Reflect references contain a standard interface which operates over the reflection layer exposed by Bevy and also provides a way to call various dynamic functions registered on the underlying pointed to data.